MIR construction

 With this initialization out of the way, the lowering triggers a recursive call

-to a function that generates the MIR for the body (a Block
+to a function that generates the MIR for the body (a Block expression) and

-writes the result into the RETURN_PLACE
+writes the result into the RETURN_PLACE.

-all the things
+unpack! all the things

 Functions that generate MIR tend to fall into one of two patterns.
 First, if the function generates only statements, then it will take a basic block as argument onto which those statements should be appended.
 It can then return a result as normal: